LLNL/Umpire/docs/sphinx/developer/hpctoolkit.rst

 After running the ``hpcrun`` command, a ``hpctoolkit-executable-measurements-<job_id>/`` folder will be generated.
 After running the ``hpcstruct`` command, a ``executable.hpcstruct`` file will be generated.
 These two generated items will then become input used with ``hpcprof``, as shown above.
-If the file that you are analyzing is large or using a lot of resources, then ``hpcprof-mpi`` could be better to use.
-The ``hpcprof`` command looks the same otherwise.
-The result of the ``hpcprof`` command is a generated database folder.
+If the file that you are analyzing is large or is using a lot of resources, then ``hpcprof-mpi`` could be better to use.
+The ``hpcprof-mpi`` command looks the same otherwise.
+The result of either ``hpcprof`` command is a generated "database" folder.

 At this point, we need the HPCViewer program to view the resulting database.
 The easiest way to engage with the HPCViewer is to do it locally.
 Therefore, we can tar up the generated